popeindustries/buddy/README.md

 - **before**, **after**, **afterEach**: hooks for modifying the build process (see [hooks](https://github.com/popeindustries/buddy/#hooks))

+- **boilerplate**: a flag to specify inclusion of [browser-require](https://github.com/popeindustries/browser-require) source code in the output file

+- **bootstrap**: a flag to specify that the entry-point module be automatically require'd to force application startup

 ### MODULES

 Each js file is wrapped in a module declaration based on the file's location.
 Dependencies are determined by the use of ```require()``` statements: